 1. A Well-Balanced Diet

 Optimal skin and coat health are achieved from the outside in.
-So, before you try any other treatments, it's important to examine your dog's diet.
+So, before trying other treatments, it's important to examine your dog's diet.

 To stay healthy, your dog needs a complete and balanced diet that includes proteins, fats, carbohydrates, vitamins, minerals, and plenty of water for hydration.
-If your dog's diet is lacking in any of these essential nutrients, it can lead to dry skin and other health problems.
-Fats are especially important for maintaining healthy, moisturized skin.
+If your dog's diet lacks any of these essential nutrients, it can lead to dry skin and other health problems.
+Fats are essential for maintaining healthy, moisturized skin.